History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: 13th century St Lawrence church

-The church itself is primarily 13th century, and has an excellent example of 14th century stained glass in the east window of the south aisle.
+The church itself is primarily 13th century and has an excellent example of 14th-century stained glass in the east window of the south aisle.
 One curiosity is that several French nobles are buried in the churchyard.
-They settled here after escaping rom the French Revolution.
+They settled here after escaping from the French Revolution.

 Address: Harpley, Norfolk, England

 Attraction Type: Village